wabarr/facesoffieldwork/about.md

 	<h2>Scientists are people too!</h2>
 	<div class="row">
 		<div class="col s12">
 			<p>At Faces of Fieldwork, we believe that public engagement with science increases when people understand who we are and what we do.
-That's why we created this site, to show the good, the bad, and the ugly of scientists doing fieldwork.</p>
+That's why we created this site: to show the good, the bad, and the ugly of real scientists doing real fieldwork.</p>
 			<p><a href='/upload_image/'>Tell us YOUR fieldwork story!</a></p>
 		</div>
 	</div>